ar4/deepwave/SPECIFICATION.md

     -   `scalar.py`, `elastic.py`, etc.: The public-facing Python modules for each propagator.
 They define the `torch.nn.Module` and functional interfaces.
     -   `*.c`, `*.cu`: The low-level C and CUDA implementations of the propagators.
     -   `*.h`: C header files, primarily for defining shared macros and function prototypes.
-    -   `build_*.sh`: Shell scripts responsible for compiling the C/CUDA code into a shared library.
 -   `tests/`: Unit and integration tests.

 ## 3. The Build System

-The C/CUDA code is compiled into a shared library by the shell scripts in `src/deepwave/` (e.g., `build_linux.sh`).
+The C/CUDA code is compiled into a shared library using `scikit-build-core` and CMake.
 This process is designed for performance and portability.

+-   **CMake Configuration**: The `CMakeLists.txt` file orchestrates the compilation.
+It defines how C and CUDA source files are compiled and linked.
 -   **Compile-Time Permutations**: To avoid runtime conditionals in the performance-critical loops, the C/CUDA source files are compiled multiple times, each with a different set of preprocessor macros.
-These macros, such as `DW_ACCURACY` and `DW_DTYPE`, create specialized versions of each function for different numerical accuracies (e.g., 2, 4, 6, 8) and data types (`float`, `double`).
+These macros, such as `DW_ACCURACY`, `DW_DTYPE`, and `DW_DEVICE`, are passed by CMake to the compiler, creating specialized versions of each function for different numerical accuracies (e.g., 2, 4, 6, 8), data types (`float`, `double`), and devices (CPU, CUDA).
--   **Function Naming**: The macros also control the function names in the compiled library, creating a unique name for each permutation.
-For example, the forward scalar propagator for 4th-order accuracy and `float` data type is named `scalar_iso_4_float_forward`.
+-   **Function Naming**: CMake controls the function names in the compiled library, creating a unique name for each permutation.
+For example, the forward scalar propagator for 4th-order accuracy and `float` data type on the CPU is named `scalar_iso_4_float_forward_cpu`.
+For CUDA, the functions are suffixed with `_cuda` (e.g., `scalar_iso_4_float_forward_cuda`).
--   **Output**: The build scripts produce a single shared library (e.g., `libdeepwave.so`) containing all the compiled function permutations.
+-   **Output**: The build system produces a single shared library (e.g., `libdeepwave_C.so` on Linux) containing all the compiled function permutations.

 ## 4. The Python/C Interface (`__init__.py`)